odisfm/zcx-core/docs/content/control-reference/z-control.md

 ___
 ### props
-`dict[any]`
+`dict[string | int]`

 Any arbitrary data.
-Available as a Python object via the API.
+Can be referenced from within template strings.

 ___
 ### threshold